The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Discussion

 Regarding the issue of identification, there are two concerns: (1) merger features (e.g., tidal tails) may not be obvious at all merger stages; (2) mergers might occur on timescales much shorter than those over which spectral indicators change.
-If either is the case, we would have underestimated the true number of merging starbursts.
+If either is the case, we would underestimate the true number of merging starbursts.

-With respect to the latter concern, while the range of theoretical values for major-merger visibility timescales is large -- radial separations / morphological disturbances depend on the myriad configurations and properties of the galaxies involved -- it seems safe to say that $\sim 0.5-2.0\ {\rm Gyr}$ are reliable bounds \citep[e.g.,][]{Lotz08, Conselice09, Lotz10a, Lotz10b}.
+With respect to the latter concern, while the range of theoretical values for major-merger visibility timescales is large -- radial separations and morphological disturbances depend on the myriad configurations and properties of the galaxies involved -- it seems safe to say that $\sim 0.5-2.0\ {\rm Gyr}$ are reliable bounds \citep[e.g.,][]{Lotz08, Conselice09, Lotz10a, Lotz10b}.
 Considering our data span approximately 2 Gyr and SB indicators are sensitive to timescales $\gtrsim 200$ Myr, neither our data set nor spectral categorization should significantly under-sample the merger rate.
 That is, our data provide a sufficiently long baseline to capture most of a merger and our spectral definitions respond quickly enough to ensure that most merging starbursts fall in the SB class.

 Misidentification of merging systems as non-mergers -- because, for example, the galaxies are at large separations, have just coalesced, or do not display disturbed morphologies -- is more problematic.
-Turning to Figs.\ 4 \& 11 of \citet{Lotz08} and examining their ``Sbc" model (slightly more massive than our average SB but consistent with its diskiness) we find that, while (projected) pair separations of $> 50 \kpc$ are expected to last for perhaps 20\% of the merger, high SFRs can persist after coalescence for almost a Gyr.
-Thus, although we should not have missed a large number of mergers due to partners falling off the inspection stamps, we may have graded a number of ``just-merged" systems as non-mergers.
+Turning to \citet[][see their Figures 4 and 11]{Lotz08} and examining their ``Sbc" model (slightly more massive than our average SB but consistent with its diskiness) we find that, although (projected) pair separations of $> 50 \kpc$ are expected to last for perhaps 20\% of a merger, high SFRs can persist after coalescence for almost a gigayear.
+Thus, missing mergers due to partners falling-off inspection stamps should not be a significant problem, but grading ``just-merged" systems as non-mergers might be.

+Fortunately, asymmetry metrics can be high during this period.
+Although a comparison of visual to quantitative metrics is not ideal, this suggests we should have captured many coalesced objects; highly-disturbed ``isolated" systems would receive high merger grades.